carpentries-incubator/SDC-BIDS-IntroMRI/setup.md

 ### Install Python

-We use python version 3.6.0, but any newer version should also work (Python 2 versions haven't been tested).
-There are many methods to setting up a python environment but we'd recommend using some sort of virtual environment as to not break your system python install.
+We use Python version 3.6.0, but any newer version should also work.
+There are many methods to setting up a Python environment but we'd recommend using some sort of virtual environment so as to not break your system Python install.
 Two methods (of many) are listed below:

 #### Method 1: Setting up conda environment (easiest) [Windows, Linux, MacOS]
-For easy set-up we recommend [Anaconda](https://www.anaconda.com/download/) to manage python packages for scientific computing.
-Once installed, setting up the python environment can be done quite easily:
+For easy set-up we recommend [Anaconda](https://www.anaconda.com/download/) to manage Python packages for scientific computing.
+Once installed, setting up the Python environment can be done quite easily:

 ##### Windows
 1. Install Anaconda Python version 3.7
 2. Open **Anaconda Navigator**
 3. Click on **Environments** on the left pane
-4. Click **Create** then type in <code>scwg2018_python_neuroimaging</code>
+4. Click **Create** then type in `neuroimaging_venv`
-5. In the <code>scwg2018_python_neuroimaging</code> entry click the play button then click **Open Terminal**
+5. In the`neuroimaging_venv` entry, click the play button, then click **Open Terminal**
 6. In terminal type:
 ```
 conda install -y numpy pandas scipy scikit-learn matplotlib jupyter ipykernel nb_conda